 Albany Area Schools

 Albany Area Schools serves the communities of Albany, Avon, Farming, St. Anthony and St. Martin.
-The district is comprised of an Early Childhood Center, two elementary schools, and one junior/senior high school.
-Two hundred and sixty (260) teachers and support staff serve nearly 1,690 students.
-The district is dedicated to small class sizes, a well-designed and delivered curriculum, an experienced staff, a variety of lifelong learning opportunities, and community partnerships.
+The district is comprised of two elementary schools, one middle school, one high school and an Early Learning Center.
+Approximately 325 teachers and support staff serve more than 1,760 students.
+The district is dedicated to small class sizes, offers a well-designed and delivered curriculum, and has an experienced and skilled staff.

-Small Class Sizes: The average class size in the elementary grades K-6 is 20-25.
-The average size in the high school is 25.
+Small Class Sizes: The average class size in the elementary grades K-5 is 21.
+The average size in the middle and high school is 25.

-Rigorous Curriculum: Albany Area School has an ongoing curriculum review process leading to a well-designed and delivered curriculum.
-Thirty-seven (37) college credits are available through our high school course offerings.
-The district uses both block and half-block classes to meet academic needs of junior and senior high students.
+Rigorous Curriculum: The Albany Area School District has an ongoing curriculum review process to ensure a well-designed and delivered curriculum, one that will prepare our students for future success.
+Forty-two (42) college credits are available through our high school course offerings.
+The district uses both block and half-block classes to meet academic needs of both middle school and high school students.

-Student Opportunities: A variety of opportunities are available through clubs and organization at our elementary and secondary schools.
-Currently 89% of our high school students participate in fine arts, academic, and/or athletic extra-curricular activities.
+Student Opportunities: Our elementary and secondary schools offer a variety of opportunities through clubs and organizations.
+Currently over 80% of our high school students participate in fine arts, academic, and/or athletic extra-curricular activities.

-Lifelong Learning Opportunities: Albany Area Community Education offers a variety of adult and youth recreation and enrichment opportunities.
-Kids Company is a school age child care program for students PreK-6.
-Early Childhood (ECFE & Preschool) programs provide support, information and resources to help parents in their efforts to raise healthier, happier children and prepare children for school.
-Albany Area Community Education also offers free one-on-one help with English Language Assistance (ESL), citizenship, reading, math, computer, GED, college preparation and job skills training through the Adult Basic Education (ABE) Program.
+Lifelong Learning Opportunities: The Albany Area Community Education program offers a variety of adult and youth recreation and enrichment opportunities.
+Kids Company, a school age child care program, serves over 250 students in grades PreK-5.
+Our Early Childhood program serves children from birth to age 5 and their families.
+It provides support, information and resources to assist parents in their efforts to raise healthier, happier children and prepare them for kindergarten.
+Albany Area Community Education also offers free one-on-one help with English Language Assistance (English as a Second Language, ESL), citizenship, reading, math, computer, GED, college preparation and job skills training through the Adult Basic Education (ABE) Program.

-Small Class Sizes: The average class size in the elementary grades K-6 is 20-25.
-The average size in the high school is 25.
+Small Class Sizes: The average class size in the elementary grades K-5 is 21.
+The average size in the middle and high school is 25.

-Rigorous Curriculum: Albany Area School has an ongoing curriculum review process leading to a well-designed and delivered curriculum.
-Thirty-seven (37) college credits are available through our high school course offerings.
-The district uses both block and half-block classes to meet academic needs of junior and senior high students.
+Rigorous Curriculum: The Albany Area School District has an ongoing curriculum review process to ensure a well-designed and delivered curriculum, one that will prepare our students for future success.
+Forty-two (42) college credits are available through our high school course offerings.
+The district uses both block and half-block classes to meet academic needs of both middle school and high school students.

-Student Opportunities: A variety of opportunities are available through clubs and organization at our elementary and secondary schools.
-Currently 89% of our high school students participate in fine arts, academic, and/or athletic extra-curricular activities.
+Student Opportunities: Our elementary and secondary schools offer a variety of opportunities through clubs and organizations.
+Currently over 80% of our high school students participate in fine arts, academic, and/or athletic extra-curricular activities.

-Lifelong Learning Opportunities: Albany Area Community Education offers a variety of adult and youth recreation and enrichment opportunities.
-Kids Company is a school age child care program for students PreK-6.
-Early Childhood (ECFE & Preschool) programs provide support, information and resources to help parents in their efforts to raise healthier, happier children and prepare children for school.
-Albany Area Community Education also offers free one-on-one help with English Language Assistance (ESL), citizenship, reading, math, computer, GED, college preparation and job skills training through the Adult Basic Education (ABE) Program.
+Lifelong Learning Opportunities: The Albany Area Community Education program offers a variety of adult and youth recreation and enrichment opportunities.
+Kids Company, a school age child care program, serves over 250 students in grades PreK-5.
+Our Early Childhood program serves children from birth to age 5 and their families.
+It provides support, information and resources to assist parents in their efforts to raise healthier, happier children and prepare them for kindergarten.
+Albany Area Community Education also offers free one-on-one help with English Language Assistance (English as a Second Language, ESL), citizenship, reading, math, computer, GED, college preparation and job skills training through the Adult Basic Education (ABE) Program.

 Holy Family School